Multifunctional waste to energy plant

 of the organic content, material recovery such as metals and plastics, the

-production of Refuse-Derived Fuel (RDF) and biogas.
+production of Refuse-Derived Fuel (RDF) and biogas;

 • A section designated to treat Organic Fraction of the Municipal Solid Waste (OFMSW)